astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Gets or sets the verbosity debugLevel.
+Gets or sets the verbosity level.

 ##### Remarks